sathipal/lwm2m_over_mqtt/README.md

     43
 ```

 All the updates that you do to the local resource can be viewed in the server's dashboard.
+So if you are running this client program from Raspberry Pi, you can view the live temperature.

 ---
 ### Todo's